mitchellhein25/CSharp-and-React-Insights/_posts/2023-06-15-Trunk-Based-Development.md

 date: 2023-06-15
 ---

 The article of the day for me was the following: [Why I prefer trunk-based development](https://trishagee.com/2023/05/29/why-i-prefer-trunk-based-development/?utm_source=programmingdigest&utm_medium&utm_campaign=1660).
-Whether you agree with the viewpoint or not, this is certainly an interested concept to discuss.
+Whether you agree with the viewpoint or not, this is certainly an interesting concept to discuss.

 ## Definition